-4. At the end of the season; offload data again and change the battery.
+4. At the end of the season; offload data again and check the battery level.
 Before you start the logger the logging interval must be changed from 5 minutes to 1 hour which is the logging interval during the winter period.

-Figure 77: Location of TinyTag temperature loggers (right).
+Figure 76: Location of TinyTag temperature loggers (right).